 - Chapter 7 is much less complex than Chapter 11.
 In a Chapter 7 bankruptcy, business owners essentially turn over the business to a bankruptcy trustee.
 From there, the trustee makes all liquidation decisions, working to resolve as much outstanding debt as quickly as possible.
 This makes the process much faster than Chapter 11, where the business owner and their attorney must work together to develop a reorganization plan.

 - Chapter 7 business bankruptcy can minimize personal damages.
 In situations where a small business is in financial trouble, it's possible for business owners to become personally and financially involved.
-As long as business owners do not have personal liability for the business's debts, and they took precautions to prevent creditors from piercing the corporate veil, they are effectively off the hook following a Chapter 7 bankruptcy.
+As long as business owners do not have personal liability for a business's debts, and they took precautions which prevent creditors from piercing the corporate veil, or alleging fraud, alter ego, etc., they are effectively off the hook following the Chapter 7 bankruptcy.

 The Cons of Chapter 7 Business Bankruptcy

 - Chapter 7 bankruptcy shutters your business.
-The biggest difference between Chapter 11 and Chapter 7 is that with a Chapter 7 bankruptcy, the business must close.
-This means it's really only an option for businesses with no viable financial future.
+The biggest difference between Chapter 11 and Chapter 7 is that with a Chapter 7 bankruptcy, the business closes.
+This means it's only an option for businesses with no viable financial future.

 - Chapter 7 business bankruptcy does not erase personal liability.
 While filing Chapter 7 can prevent business owners from becoming financially entangled, if you or another business owner are already personally liable for business debts, Chapter 7 does not erase that liability.
 You may still have to file either a personal Chapter 7 bankruptcy or negotiate a settlement with creditors for any outstanding debts.